mrkem598/evently-event-app/README.md

    # Evently-Event-App

- 	Fullstack application developed with Asynchronyous Ajax request to and event REST API's,
+ 	Fullstack application developed with Asynchronyous Ajax request to an event REST API's,
 	Firebase batabase, JS, HTML5 and CSS3.

- 	The app use GET request to query the event API's and get Gogle API.
+ 	The app use GET request to query the event API's and get Google API.
 The app Call ticket master
 	API for event information

 	Docs available at: http://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/